-- ✓ Fairmont Kea Lani (Maui): This fanciful Moorish palace on the sand is not only one of the finest, most romantic, and most relaxing hotels in the islands it gives you so much more for your money than Maui's other luxury resorts.
-For the same price as a standard hotel room at other places and sometimes less here you'll enjoy a large one-bedroom suite with a luxurious living room, a complete entertainment system (including stereo and DVD) and a huge marble bathroom.
+- Fairmont Kea Lani: Not only is this fanciful Moorish palace on the sand one of the finest, most romantic, and most relaxing hotels in the islands, but it gives you much more for your money than Maui's other luxury resorts do.
+For the same price as a standard hotel room at other places and sometimes less here you'll enjoy a large one-bedroom suite with a luxurious living room, a complete entertainment system (including stereo and DVD player), and a huge marble bathroom.
 And there's hardly a better place to unwind.
+See Chapter 10. - ✓ Four Seasons Resort Maui: This resort isn't my favorite on Maui - the Grand Wailea is grander and the Fairmont Kea Lani is a better

+- value in the luxury category but there's no arguing with the star power of this ultradeluxe hotel.
+The guestrooms are oversized, service is exceptional, and don't be surprised if you recognize a famous face or two lounging by the pool.
+However, beware of those "oceanview" rooms that overlook the driveway - they can put the kibosh on your island-perfect mood.
 See Chapter 10. - ✓ Grand Wailea Resort & Spa: Many tout the reserved understatement of the neighboring Four Seasons, but I'm underwhelmed.
-Instead, I prefer this grand beach palace, with its exclusive tropical theme park vibe, playtime ambience, and over-the-top treats at every turn.
+Instead, I prefer this grand beach palace, with its exclusive, tropical, theme-park vibe; playtime ambience; and over-the-top treats at every turn.
 Hawaii's best pool complex awaits your (very lucky) kids, and you can indulge in the islands' finest spa.
-The luxurious Napua Tower offers such extra amenities as personalized concierge service.
-See Chapter 10. - ✓ Hotel Hana-Maui: Rejoice for the Hotel Hana-Maui is glorious once again.
-After years in the doldrums, this breathtaking resort at the end of the "heavenly" Hana Highway has been reborn as a luxurious haven of genuine Hawaiiana thanks to the folks behind Big Sur's Post Ranch Inn.
-This easygoing yet elegant hideaway on 62 expansive oceanfront acres is reason enough alone to cruise to the remotest end of the island.
+The ultradeluxe Napua Tower offers extra amenities, such as personalized concierge service.
+See Chapter 10. - ✓ Hooilo House: Perched on a breezy hill above the West Maui coast is this elegant Balinese-style bed-and-breakfast, with six custom-designed suites and graceful open-air public spaces for romance-seeking couples who can afford to enjoy them.
+I have a few quibbles - why no hot tub? - but there's no denying the tranquility of this intimate, romantic retreat.
+See Chapter 10. - ✓ Hotel Hana-Maui: Rejoice, for the Hotel Hana-Maui is glorious once again.
+After years in the doldrums, this breathtaking resort at the end of the heavenly Hana Highway has been reborn as a luxurious haven of genuine Hawaiiana, thanks to the folks behind Big Sur's Post Ranch Inn.
+This easygoing yet elegant hideaway on 62 expansive oceanfront acres is reason enough to cruise to the remotest end of the island.
 Book a Sea Ranch Cottage for a few days if you really want to slow down and recharge.
 The intimate Honua Spa only adds to the ecstasy.
-See Chapter 10. - ✓ Four Seasons Resort Maui: This resort isn't my favorite on Maui the Grand Wailea is grander and the Fairmont Kea Lani is a better value in the luxury category - but there's no arguing with the star power of this ultradeluxe hotel.
-The guestrooms are oversized, service is exceptional, and don't be surprised if you recognize a famous face or two lounging by the pool.
-However, beware of those "oceanview" rooms that overlook the driveway, as they can put the kibosh on your island-perfect mood.
-See Chapter 10. - ✓ Kaanapali Alii: Luxury condo living hardly gets better than this high-rise beachfront condo complex - and with princely square footages between 1,500 and 1,900 square feet, the whole family can make themselves at home.
-Prices are high - but so is quality, and you'll get far more luxury for your money than you will if you and the kids are shoehorned into a pricey hotel room or two.
+See Chapter 10. - ✓ Kaanapali Alii: Luxury condo living hardly gets better than this high-rise beachfront condo complex - and with princely sizes between 1,500 and 1,900 square feet, the whole family can make themselves at home.
+Prices are high, but so is quality; and you'll get far more luxury for your money than you would if you and the kids are shoehorned into a pricey hotel room or two.
 An excellent choice for families and couples alike.
 See Chapter 10.

-The Best Good-Value Accommodations
+The Best Good-Value Beachfront Accommodations

-Maui is full of wonderful, although expensive hotels, but you can also find plenty of good-value accommodations on the island:
+Maui is full of wonderful expensive hotels on the sand.
+However, you can also find plenty of good-value beachfront accommodations on this diverse island: